AlexLojko/NPV_Algorithm/README.md

 2. The script will need modifications if computing over multiple height levels.
 3. The domain (latitude, longitude) used can be flexible.
 But the longitude should ideally be changed to -180 to 180 degree format.
 4. Assume dimension names and order: time, latitude, longitude
 5. When dealing with large data, it is suggested to coarsen the data. (i.e., from 0.25 degrees to 0.5 degrees) if working over a long time-period.

+The script and documentation will be updated to be more informative.